Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 All shares being withdrawn (whether via the `EigenPodManager` or `StrategyManager`) are removed while the withdrawals are in the queue.

-Withdrawals can be completed by the `withdrawer` after `withdrawalDelayBlocks`, and does not require the `withdrawer` to "fully exit" from the system -- they may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).
+Withdrawals can be completed by the `withdrawer` after `withdrawalDelayBlocks`, and do not require the `withdrawer` to "fully exit" from the system -- they may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

 *Effects*:
 * For each withdrawal: